zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 7: Add continuous delivery to Jenkins build job

-In this task, you will use the [Azure App Service Jenkins plugin](https://plugins.jenkins.io/azure-app-service) to add continuous deployment (CD) to the Jenkins build pipeline.
-This will use a post-build action to create a new Docker image from the build, push that image to your Azure Container Registry, and deploy the image to your Web App for Containers instance.
-This post-build action will run under the credentials of the SP you created in the previous task.
+In this task, you add continuous deployment (CD) to the Jenkins build pipeline.
+This uses a post-build action to create a new Docker image from the build, push that image to your Azure Container Registry, and deploy the image to your Web App for Containers instance.

-1. In a new browser window, navigate to your Container registry in the [Azure portal](https://portal.azure.com) by selecting **Resource groups** from the Azure navigation menu, selecting the **hands-on-lab-SUFFIX** resource group from the list, and then selecting the **Container registry** resource.
+1. In a new browser window, navigate to your Container registry in the [Azure portal](https://portal.azure.com) by selecting **Resource groups** from the Azure services list, selecting the **hands-on-lab-SUFFIX** resource group from the list, and then selecting the **Container registry** resource.

 2. On the Container registry blade, select **Access keys** from the left-hand menu and leave this page open for the following steps.